jaiatearth/SynConfig/README.md

 SynConfig
 =========

-A javascript library, which helps to sync a app  through socket &amp; redis pub/sub
+A javascript library, which helps to sync a app  through socket &amp; redis pub/sub channel.